department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

 These principles are the foundation of [Section 508 of the Rehabilitation Act](https://www.access-board.gov/ict/), which incorporates Web Content Accessibility Guidelines (WCAG) 2.0 Level AA success criteria.
 We aim to adhere to the latest version of WCAG Level AA, which at the time of writing is [WCAG 2.2](https://www.w3.org/TR/WCAG22/).
 We strive to not only meet those standards, but to go beyond compliance with thorough testing to ensure that we creating an inclusive and equitable experience for everyone.

-Each component is also tested to ensure compatability with common assistive technologies covering a broad set of common interaction modalities, including:
+Each component is also tested to ensure compatibility with common assistive technologies covering a broad set of common interaction modalities, including:

 - Screen readers (text to speech)
 - Voice command/speech recognition (speech to text)